girder/slicer_package_manager/docs/user_guide.rst

     They meant to contain packages or extensions which are developed for this specific application revision.
     It's why each release has the application ``revision`` as metadata.

-    By default, when creating a new application, the 'Nightly' release is created.
+    By default, when creating a new application, the 'draft' release is created.
 This release is used as default release to upload an extension or a package which its own ``app_revision`` metadata doesn't correspond to any release of the application (by checking the correspondence between the ``revision`` metadata stored on the release and the ``app_revision`` set when the upload occurs).